noe-vhh/PortfolioPilot/README.md

 ![PortfolioPilot Logo](link_to_logo.png)

+## Disclaimer

+> This PortfolioPilot project is a work in progress, and I am actively learning and refining my skills throughout its development.
+As a student, I appreciate any tips, advice, or constructive feedback that can contribute to the improvement of this project.
+Your insights are invaluable, and I welcome collaborative engagement on this learning journey.
+Thank you for your understanding and support.

+> Kindly note that, as of the current stage, the PortfolioPilot project is not yet operational.
+Development is ongoing, and certain features may not be fully functional.
+Your patience and understanding are appreciated as I work towards implementing the necessary components and refining the project.
+Stay tuned for updates, and thank you for your interest and understanding during this development phase.

 ## Overview

 PortfolioPilot is a fintech project designed to enhance your investment experience by providing insightful portfolio statistics.
 It simplifies the tracking of your stock holdings, offering graphical projections and key financial metrics.